During market drawdowns, you often hear financial media types talking about stocks being “on sale.”

 - A trend-followed diversified portfolio to illustrate the effect of asset class diversification and time diversification

 Financial advisors can download and review the Blueprint periodic table for themselves.

 What jumps out to me when I look at Blueprint's periodic table is how using the trend-following approach provided what looks to me like a more stable progression through the table.
-Returns were only occasionally near the top, but also (and perhaps more importantly) they were rarely near the bottom (a testament to the ability of systematic investing to account for downside protection, in my view).
+Returns were only occasionally near the top, but also (and perhaps more importantly) they were rarely near the bottom (a testament to the ability of systematic investing to help provide some downside protection, in my view).
 We believe the final result over the full sample is a more equity-like return profile, but more bond-like risk/volatility behavior.